epfl-ada/ada-2022-project-nan/README.md

 In this project, we will travel through time, and explore YouTube's trends over the years, using the YouNiverse Dataset [^2].

 ## Research Question
 Our aim is *not* to establish a causal relationship between particular features and engagement, nor to create a recipe for future channel success.
-Our focus is to present interesting trends that can be digested and appreciated regardless of how intertwined Social media as a whole have become.
+We will focus on presenting interesting trends that can be digested and appreciated regardless of how intertwined Social media as a whole has become.
 - How did the length of videos change over the years?
 - What are the most popular topics over the years and how are they distributed?
 - Are there clear shifts in the behavior of the creators related to changes in the policy of the platform?